 People often fantasize about buying a dream holiday home, getting a new car or winning the lottery.
-However, when we get the new car or home we find that the boost to happiness is short lived and we back to our normal level of happiness before we notice it.
+However, when we get the new car or home we find that the boost to happiness is short lived.
+We’re back to our normal level of happiness before we notice it.
 Research indicates that even people who win the lottery only have a brief uplift in their happiness.

 The psychologists Brickman and Campbell noted the concept of hedonic adaption in an essay in 1971.
-However, Michael Eysenck used the metaphor of the hedonic treadmill in the 1990s to describe how people are continually seeking to raise their level of happiness but never achieve what they expect when a life event occurs.
+However, Michael Eysenck used the metaphor of the hedonic treadmill in the 1990s.
+He describes how people are continually seeking to raise their level of happiness but never achieve what they expect when a life event occurs.

 What is the happiness set point?